Guindillator/Certainty/README.md

 Statements used in the 3 surveys.

 #### Complete_statements_training_set_ML_model
 Statements used to train the machine-learning model.
+This doc is called in Cross-Validation Certainty Model.ipynb as "st_3221_ground_truth_train+val_3l.csv"